maykinmedia/objects-api/docs/index.rst

 Standardize various types of objects in an accessible way and without the need to create a whole new API for each (simple) object.

-This national level API is required for registering objects in local :ref:`Objects APIs`.
-Organizations can also run the API locally, to use both national and local definitions of objects.

 .. _Objects API:
 .. _Objects APIs: